 Prof. Dr. med.
 Helmut Baumgartner

-Helmut Baumgartner is Director of the Klinik für Kardiologie III: Center for Congenital and Acquired Heart Defects (EMAH) at the University Hospital Münster.
+Helmut Baumgartner is the retired director of the Clinic for Cardiology III: Congenital Heart Defects (EMAH) and Valvular Heart Disease at the University Hospital Münster.
 More

 Universitätsklinikum Münster